antoinejvdm/SoundScout/README.md

-# SoundScout
+# Ssoundsimuation
-SoundScout is an innovative project developed for the Extended Reality course at KU Leuven, within the domain of Spatial Computing.
+this brach is where we generate the audio simulaiton